Li Shao An, also named Li Meng Rui

 Liu Qing Fu was so happy to see his nephew’s ability and told Liu Wan Chuan that this was the reflexes of a true martial artist.

-Many know of iron palm training as a kind of external training, but Baguazhang used to possess this training method as well.
+Many know of iron palm training as a kind of external training, but Baguazhang used to possess this training method as well, but it was a kind of Iron Palm called Red Iron Palm which was different from what people usually understood.
 Ma Gui received this knowledge from Dong Hai Chuan and only passed it down to Li Shao An and Liu Wan Chuan.

 Liu Wan Chuan was very famous for his iron palm.
 People knew of him and his skills in Beijing and even in the city of Hai Yang in Shan Dong province.
 Li Shao An and Liu Wan Chuan did not pass this training to the next generation.
 They were told that this was a dangerous skill and should not be passed down.
 I have heard many stories about the Baguazhang iron palm and I will share these stories in later videos.